Connection Between Your Genes and Habits

 - Caffeine Consumption: Coffee has the highest caffeine content.
 Over time, regular coffee or tea drinkers can form a physical dependence (addiction).
 Excess caffeine consumption can however have adverse effects on our body and must not be over consumed.

-Just because someone may have a strong genetic predisposition toward addiction does not mean he or she must surrender to that fate.
+Just because someone may have a strong genetic tendency toward addiction does not mean he or she must surrender to that fate.
 No one can really change their genetic makeup, but, remember that genetics is only one part of the story, environmental factors is the second part.

 Choose DNAwise based recommendations to prevent bad habits/addictions.